 Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-This year, 2017, June 25th and 26th around the world is the commemoration of the divine Ratha Yatra festival.
-Please accept this lecture excerpted from Srila Narayana Gosvami Maharaja's book, The Origin of Ratha-yatra, chapter 5.
-You can download the entire book by clicking this link.
+[This lecture excerpted is from Srila Bhaktivedanta Narayana Gosvami Maharaja's book, The Origin of Ratha-yatra, chapter 5.
+You can download the entire book by clicking this link.]

 Mahaprabhu's mood at Ratha-yatra